Historical audio recording from 1927. Thomas Edison Mary

 1. Script your dialogue or monologue and write out your interview questions! – Write out your dialogue in a script format and practice, practice, practice!
 There is always room for improvisation, but be sure to have the core of your dialogue planed out.
 Your interview questions tell a story.
 You will not know what your subject will say, but you can still arrange your questions to have a beginning (“tell us about yourself and what you do”), a middle (“tell us more about this project and why it’s important”), and an ending (“So where do you go from here?”)

 2. Plan out all the gear that will be needed – Are you recording with an external USB mic?
 Are you recording on your cell phone?
 Are you recording directly into your laptop microphone?
 Make sure you plan to have a microphone, any necessary cables, headphones, installed software, etc. Do some test recordings to make sure all your software and hardware are working properly.

 3. Find a quiet location – Record somewhere where you can control the environment.
 Background sounds might be needed in some recording to provide context, but be sure that they dialogue is audible at all times.

-5. Set a proper level on your recording device – Levels should be set so you see your dialogue is being recorded on the meters at -12db -10db and has absolute peaks at -6db.
+5. Set a proper level on your recording device – Levels should be set so you see your dialogue is being recorded on the meters at -12db to -6db and has absolute peaks at -6db.
 Make sure to take plenty of time to set proper recording levels!